Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description explicitly states 'Look up a domain's MX records and return them sorted ascending by priority', with clear verb and resource.
-Distinguishes from sibling tools like dns_lookup and other dossier checks.
+Description opens with a specific action: 'Look up a domain's MX (mail exchanger) records and return them sorted ascending by priority.'
+It clearly identifies the resource (domain MX records) and output format, and implicitly distinguishes from siblings by naming dns_lookup and other dossier checks.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.